armandofox/armandofox.github.io/index.md

 # News

+* March 20, 2024: Cantos de Mi Tierra, the all-Spanish-language cabaret featuring everything from traditional/folk to modern/pop music of the Hispanic diaspora, is [coming to Martuni's this summer!](https://www.feinsteinssf.com/event-details/13644233/cantos-de-mi-tierra/)

 * December 1, 2023: Great overview of Dan Garcia's and my efforts on mastery learning in the [Berkeley Engineering newsletter](https://engineering.berkeley.edu/news/2023/12/making-the-grade/).